 MPP – Concurrent MPP students have both MPP and NS masters projects to complete.
 Students may opt to do two separate MPs on related topics, or one combined MP on one topic.
 If doing two separate MPs, it’s a good idea to try to coordinate the topics of your MPP and NS masters projects, so that you can be getting background for one while working on the other.
 Remember, however, that the MPP and NS MPs have different requirements and different aims and if you are doing two separate MPs, they must be two separate pieces of work.
 Consult with your NS adviser when you are choosing your MPP masters project topic, and vice versa, in order to coordinate topics for both MPs.
 Students working on a group MP in the Nicholas School must choose the two MP option.
 For more information about the combined MP option, click here >

-- Students should contact Helene McAdams (email@example.com; 613-9207) for MPP program course of study information or Sarah Danielson (firstname.lastname@example.org; 613-9204) for financial information.
+- Students should contact Genille Anderson, Director of MPP Student Services and Program Development (firstname.lastname@example.org; 613-9207) for MPP program course of study information or Misty Brindle, Director of Financial Aid (email@example.com; 613-9204) for financial information.

 - Nicholas faculty generally encourage concurrent MPP students to choose MEM/MF programs other than Environmental Economics and Policy in order to maximize the added value of the concurrent degree, but it is nevertheless possible to choose the EEP program for a concurrent MPP degree.